pedemaris/ai-innovators-mental-health-support/README.md

 1. Start with **README.md**
 2. Review the **final slide deck**
 3. Watch the **pitch video**
-4. Explore the AI logic under `/ai`
-5. Read ethical & market analysis under `/ethics`
+5. Read ethical & market analysis
-6. See reflections in `/peer_assessments`
+6. See reflections

 ---